Thailand Travel for First-Timers

 Thailand Travel for First-Timers - Things to DO:

-Thailand Travel for First-Timers - Things to NOT Do:
+Thailand Travel for First-Timers - Things to NOT Do

 - Do Not be confrontational towards Thai people.
 This is a major embarrassment and disrespect for them.
 Like in many countries, saving face is important in Thai culture.

 - Do Not expect credit cards to be accepted everywhere, so it's wise to always have enough cash on you for your daily outings.
+Credit cards are usually accepted at malls and premium establishments.

 - Do Not be overzealous with haggling.
+Vendors may decide to refuse the sale to you.

 - Do Not touch people's heads.
 The head is considered sacred.
 If you do need to touch someone’s head, first ask permission.